codeflow2202/deskters/src/pages/index.md

       camera to point you at your best side.
 You feel awkward but so do they.
 You just pretend they are not there and keep doing your own business.
   - title: Receive a message
+    content: |-
-    content: 'You almost forgot about this app to be open in one of your tabs when you see a notification.
+      You almost forgot about this app to be open in one of your tabs when you see a notification.
 That weird guy with a big beard nicknamed xxxILovePizzaxxx just left you a message.
-Invaded by curiosity you click on it and open the chat
+Invaded by curiosity you click on it and open the chat panel:

-      panel: "yo man what the hell are you doing?
-You look pretty dumb while looking at your screen!".'
+      \- "Yo man what the hell are you doing?
+You look pretty dumb while staring at your screen!"
     image: "/images/photo-1532660621034-fb55e2e59762.jpg"
     actions: []
   - title: What the hell am I doing here?